 - captioning services (provided by either a C-Print captionist in-person, or a CART (Communication Access Real-time Translation) provider located remotely and accessed via a computer system)

-If approved for either interpreting or captioning services, your SDS counselor will review with you the process for requesting these services when needed, as well as the procedures and responsibilities related to using these services throughout your time at Cornell.
+If approved for either interpreting or captioning services, we will review with you the process for requesting these services when needed, as well as the procedures and responsibilities related to using these services throughout your time at Cornell.